sjelin/FluidJS/README.md

-What will happen here is that when the user changes the input box, and `tel` is not supported by the browser, then Fluid.js will first run `unformat` over the user's input, then check that unformatted value against the `validator`, and then finally run `format` on the unformatted value and put the reformatted result back into the input box.
+What will happen here is that when the user changes the input box, and `tel` is not supported by the browser, then Fluid.js will first run `unformat` over the user's input, then check that unformatted value against the `validate`, and then finally run `format` on the unformatted value and put the reformatted result back into the input box.